-Here is your postpartum survival kit with everything you need to have in it for in order to have a better recovery.
-Giving birth is hard on your body afterword in order to help your recovery go a little smoother here are the items you are going to want and need after giving birth.
+Here is your postpartum survival kit with everything you need to have in it in order to have a better recovery.
+Giving birth is hard on your body afterward in order to help your recovery go a little smoother here are the items you are going to want and need after giving birth.
 You want to get these items right away so your not scrambling to find them the week your due or have your husband or significant other go hunt for these items after you had the baby.

 This post contains affiliate links see *disclosure for details